matdknu/matdknu/README.md

 - 👮🏻‍♀️ Tambien soy asistente de investigación en el Observatorio de Violencia y Legitimidad Social (OLES)
 - 🏅 Obtuve el Premio de Excelencia Acádemica de Carrera de Sociología (2021), Premio Universidad de Concepción (2022) y Beca del Ministerio de Ciencia - ANID Magíster Nacional (2022).
 - 🎓 Me he desempeñado como Asistente de Investigación y Ayudante de Docencia en diferentes áreas.
-- 📊 Actualmente mi agenda investigativa está centrada en la historia de la sociología chilena y uso métodos cuantitativos en Ciencias Sociales
+- 📊 Actualmente mi agenda investigativa está centrada en etnicidades, legitimación de la violencia e historia de las ciencias sociales en Chile
 - 👨🏻‍💻 Usuario de R y Python
-- ⚡ Prácticas diferentes hobbies.
+- ⚡ Practico diferentes hobbies.

 ### Hello everyone 👋

 My name is Matias Deneken and I'm getting more active on GitHub.

-I am a trained sociologist.
-I hold a Master's degree in Sociology from the Pontifical Catholic University of Chile, and I am a candidate for a Master's degree in Data Science at the University of Concepción - Chile.
+🤓 I am a trained sociologist.
+I hold a Master's degree in Sociology from the Pontifical Catholic University of Chile and I am a candidate for a Master's degree in Data Science from the University of Concepción - Chile.
-📣 I work at the Center for Intercultural and Indigenous Studies | Coordinator of the Longitudinal Survey of Intercultural Relations (ELRI).
+📣 I work at the Center for Intercultural and Indigenous Studies as the Coordinator of the Longitudinal Survey of Intercultural Relations (ELRI)
-🏅 I received the Academic Excellence Award in Sociology (2021), the University of Concepción Award (2022), and a Scholarship from the Ministry of Science - ANID National Master's Program (2022).
+👮🏻‍♀️ I am also a research assistant at the Observatory of Violence and Social Legitimacy (OLES) 🏅 I received the Academic Excellence Award in Sociology (2021), the University of Concepción Award (2022), and the National Master's Scholarship from the Ministry of Science - ANID (2022)
-🎓 I have worked as a Research Assistant and Teaching Assistant in various areas.
-📊 Currently, my research agenda is focused on the history of Chilean sociology, using quantitative methods in the Social Sciences.
+🎓 I have worked as a Research Assistant and Teaching Assistant in various areas 📊 Currently, my research agenda is focused on ethnicities, legitimization of violence, and the history of social sciences in Chile
-👨🏻‍💻 I am a user of R and Python.
+👨🏻‍💻 I am proficient in R and Python.
-⚡ I practice various hobbies.
+⚡ I practice different hobbies